Skip to main content

 • Educationally beneficial Vicinity Travel may be scheduled by the department chair or unit head at their discretion.

 • Students who are not employed by the University, but who are traveling abroad under the auspices of Boise State University, must contact the Center for Global Education prior to travel to ensure the mandatory Student Travel Accident insurance is purchased and to ensure all safety and medical issues relating to foreign travel are properly addressed.
-This includes, but is not limited to, student travel related to graduate studies, field work, research, or other educational purposes.
+This includes but is not limited to student travel related to graduate studies, field work, research, or other educational purposes.

 c.
 To comply with the Jeanne Clery Act, the University is required to collect and publish statistics on crimes occurring on and off campus property.
-All campus units who organize student travel must complete the Clery Act Student Travel Form.
+All campus units that organize student travel must complete the Clery Act Student Travel Form.

 5. Forms